This view is one of the first from the MESSENGER probe's Oct. 6, 2008 flyby of Mercury.

 Mercury's physical characteristics

-Because the planet is so close to the sun, Mercury's surface temperature can reach a scorching 840 degrees F (450 C).
+Because the planet is so close to the sun, Mercury's surface temperature can reach a scorching 840 degrees Fahrenheit (450 degrees Celsius).
 However, since this world doesn't have a real atmosphere to entrap any heat, at night temperatures can plummet to minus 275 F (minus 170 C), a temperature swing of more than 1,100 degrees F (600 degree C), the greatest in the solar system.

 Mercury is the smallest planet — it is only slightly larger than Earth's moon.
 Since it has no significant atmosphere to stop impacts, the planet is pockmarked with craters.
-About 4 billion years ago, an asteroid roughly 60 miles wide (100 kilometers) struck Mercury with an impact equal to 1 trillion 1-megaton bombs, creating a vast impact crater roughly 960 miles (1,550 km) wide.
+About 4 billion years ago, an asteroid roughly 60 miles (100 kilometers) wide struck Mercury with an impact equal to 1 trillion 1-megaton bombs, creating a vast impact crater roughly 960 miles (1,550 km) wide.
 Known as the Caloris Basin, this crater could hold the entire state of Texas.
+Another large impact may have helped create the planet’s odd spin.

-Mercury apparently shrank about 0.6 to 1.2 miles (1 to 2 km) as it cooled in the billions of years after its birth.
+Mercury apparently shrank as much as 4.4 miles (7 km) as it cooled in the billions of years after its birth.
 This caused its surface to crumple, creating lobe-shaped scarps or cliffs, some hundreds of miles long and soaring up to a mile high.
+At the same time, the surface was constantly reshaped by volcanic activity in the planet’s past.

 A completely unexpected discovery Mariner 10 made was that Mercury possessed a magnetic field.
 Planets theoretically generate magnetic fields only if they spin quickly and possess a molten core.
 But Mercury takes 59 days to rotate and is so small — just roughly one-third Earth's size — that its core should have cooled off long ago.
-The recent discovery from 2007 Earth-based radar observations that Mercury's core may still be molten could help explain its magnetism.
+The discovery in 2007 by Earth-based radar observations that Mercury's core may still be molten could help explain its magnetism, though the solar wind may play a role in dampening the planet’s magnetic field

 Although Mercury's magnetic field is just 1 percent the strength of Earth's, it is very active.
 The magnetic field in the solar wind — the charged particles streaming off the sun — periodically touches upon Mercury's field, creating powerful magnetic tornadoes that channel the fast, hot plasma of the solar wind down to the planet's surface.